 - Board accomplishes and plans for the future

-- Annual Budget and Balance Sheet and Financial Statements from the previous year with an Audit Report
+- The Treasurer shall provide the Annual Budget and Balance Sheet and Financial Statements from the previous year with an Audit Report.

 - Presentation of the new year’s Budget with a Budget Ratification date (within 30-days) that will allow members to review the budget and present their questions and concerns.